thegenemyers/DALIGNER/README.md

 single line of the form 'X #' where the number is the trace point spacing for all alignments.

 The command dumpLA reads a 1-code file from the standard input and if possible produces a .las file for it.
-The 1-code file is any legitimate coding of alignmest as might be produced by LAdump.
+The 1-code file is any legitimate coding of alignments as might be produced by LAdump.
 The 1-code file must contain the P-, C-, and T-lines as well as the X-line and the header lines beginning with +, %, or @.
 So for example, a 1-code file produced by LAdump with the -c and -t options is invertible.